DANCE-Lab/DANCE-Wiki/docs/Instructions_and_SOPs/sops.md

 nav_order: 1
 ---

-# Instructions and Lab SOPs
+# Research Resources and Lab SOPs

 The following pages are intended to act as a practical guide for navigating administration and research procedures integral to the DANCE Lab.
 This collection of Standard Operating Practices (SOPs) will include instructions and resources helpful to composing an IRB protocol, requirements surrounding study advertisements and outreach, and disucss how to communicate and recruit participants and their families.

-# Quick Resources
+## Quick Resources

 ### Study Scales and Self-Report Measures